rayagrigorova/java-exercises/README.md

 - A static method named distance that returns the distance from two MyPoint objects.

   Draw the UML diagram for the class then implement the class.
-Write a test program that creates the two points ( 0 , 0 ) and ( 10 , 30.5 ) and displays the dis- tance between them.

-Draw the UML diagram for the class then implement the class.
-Write a test program that creates the two points ( 0 , 0 ) and ( 10 , 30.5 ) and displays the dis- tance between them.
+Write a test program that creates the two points (0, 0) and (10, 30.5) and displays the distance between them.

 ## 16. Упражнение